ktakashi/sagittarius-scheme/doc/utils/rfc/tls.md

 The keyword argument _prng_ specifies which pseudo random algorithm will be used for generating security parameters.

-The keyword argument _version_ specifies which TLS protocol version will be used for negotiation.
-However the real version will be decided by target server.

-The keyword argument _session_ is for future extension, so do not specify.

 If the keyword argument _handshake_ #f then the procedure won't do TLS handshake after the socket creation so users must do it manually with `tls-client-handshake` procedure described below.

 The keyword argument _certificates_ is for certificate request message.
 The value must be a list of x509 certificates.
 If the certificates argument